Original MIDIJACK advantages

 Warranty

-warranted against defects in parts and manufacture for a period of 90 days
+MIDIJACK is warranted against defects in parts and manufacture for a

-from the date of purchase.
-Warranty becomes void if in the opinion
+synthesizer application and becomes void if in the opinion of Synhouse

-service, modification, or unintended usage.
-No liability
+unauthorized service, modification, or unintended installation or

-is assumed by Synhouse Multimedia Corporation for any loss or damage,
+usage.
+No liability is assumed by Synhouse Multimedia Corporation for

-direct or indirect, resulting from the use of or inability to use
+any loss or damage, direct or indirect, resulting from the use of or

-Copyright © 2002 Synhouse Multimedia Corporation
+Copyright © 7/11/2024 Synhouse Multimedia Corporation